Jammy Tea Eggs

 1 tsp, Szechuan or black varieties

 2 item(s), black tea

 12 large egg(s)

 - In a medium saucepan, combine 2 ½ cups water, soy sauce, sugar, salt, peppercorns, bay leaves, star anise, and cinnamon stick; bring to a boil over high heat.
 Reduce the heat to medium-low and simmer for 5 minutes.
 Remove the pan from the heat and add the tea bags.
 Allow the mixture to cool to room temperature.

 - Meanwhile, bring a large pot of water to a boil.
 Add the eggs to the pot and boil for 8 minutes.
 Using a slotted spoon, remove the eggs to a bowl of ice water to cool down.
 Once cool, drain the eggs.
 Carefully and gently crack the eggs all over with a spoon.

 - Place the cracked eggs in a container just large enough to hold them.
 Remove the tea bags from the tea mixture, then pour the mixture over the eggs.
 Refrigerate for 24 hours.
-The eggs will keep in the refrigerator for up to 5 days; the longer they stand in the liquid, the more pronounced the flavour will be.
+The eggs will keep in the refrigerator for up to 5 days; the longer they stand in the liquid, the more pronounced the flavor will be.